open-forest-observatory/ofo-argo/README.md

 ## Add 'Post-processing' step in Argo workflow

-The 'post processing' step is a series of rscripts that take the output from a metashape run and does additional processing on the imagery products.
+I have developed a working prototype stand alone docker image.
+It is located on 'worker0' on a Cacao Js2 VM.
+In the directory `~/ofo-argo/rscripts` type `claude`

+The docker image:

-* download metashape output imagery products from S3 bucket `ofo-internal`, the directory is called `gillan_sept12b`
+* downloads metashape output imagery products from S3 bucket `ofo-internal`, the directory is called `gillan_sept12b`
-   * download entire directory of metashape outputs
+   * downloads entire directory of metashape outputs to the container
-* download project boundaries polygon (.gpkg)
+* downloads project boundaries polygon (.gpkg)
   * The real polygons are located at `S3: ofo-public drone/missions_01/000032/metadata-mission/000032_mission-metadata.gpkg`
   * The testing polygon is at `S3:ofo-public jgillan_test/benchmarking-greasewood_mission-metadata.gpkg`
 * clips  the raster products (orthos & DEMs) to the project boundary polygon
 * converts clipped raster products to COGs
 * Creates a canopy height model from DSM & DTM
 * creates thumbnails of all raster products
-* uploads the finished imagery products to S3 `ofo-public`
+* uploads the finished imagery products to S3 `ofo-public` into a directory of my choosing
   * clipped orthomosaic, clipped DSM, clipped DTM, clipped CHM, point cloud, thumbnails for all raster products, cameras.xml, report.pdf, log.txt

+### Rscripts that inspired the docker rscripts:

 The main rscript is [here](https://github.com/open-forest-observatory/ofo-catalog-data-prep/blob/main/deploy/drone-imagery-ingestion/03_photogrammetry/src/20_postprocess-photogrammetry-products.R)

 Additional rscript are [here](https://github.com/open-forest-observatory/ofo-catalog-data-prep/blob/main/deploy/drone-imagery-ingestion/00_set-constants.R) and [here](https://github.com/open-forest-observatory/ofo-catalog-data-prep/blob/main/src/utils.R)